 UPDATE [23/06/21]: The factory model Toyota Supra driven by Paul Walker in the first two Fast & Furious films (2001’s original the Fast & The Furious, 2 Fast 2 Furious) has been sold for a record-breaking US$550,000 / AU$728,000 at Barrett-Jackson’s annual Las Vegas auction.

 Original Article – Paul Walker’s Prized 1994 Supra From ‘Fast & Furious’ Is Heading To Auction

-A factory model Toyota Supra used by Paul Walker in the first two Fast & Furious films (2001’s original the Fast and the Furious, and immediate follow-up 2 Fast 2 Furious) is being put up for sale as one of the headlining lots at Barrett-Jackson’s annual Las Vegas auction in June.
+A factory model Toyota Supra used by Paul Walker in the first two Fast & Furious films (2001’s original the Fast & The Furious, 2 Fast 2 Furious) is being put up for sale as one of the headlining lots at Barrett-Jackson’s annual Las Vegas auction in June.

 With a slushbox added, the 1994 Supra MK IV sports a 320 horsepower 3.0L 2JZ-GTE inline six engine and a four-speed automatic transmission.
 The bright neon orange vehicle was used for multiple interior and exterior shots across both films, fast becoming one of the most recognisable cars of the franchise and undoubtedly boosting the model’s reputation.

 For those that don’t already recognise the car, this particular Supra was used in the sequence from the first film where Paul Walker’s character, Brian O’Connor, takes Vin Diesel’s Dominic Toretto for a spin in the newly restored car and ends up using it to best a Ferrari in a street race.
 Towards the end of the film, Brian gifts the Supra to Dom after Toretto rolls his Charger.
 It was repurposed and repainted as Slap Jack’s gold 1993 supra in the sequel.